NdoleStudio/httpsms/README.md

 [![Better Stack Badge](https://uptime.betterstack.com/status-badges/v1/monitor/ldl5.svg)](https://uptime.betterstack.com/?utm_source=status_badge)
 [![Discord](https://img.shields.io/discord/1095778291488653372?label=Discord)](https://discord.gg/kGk8HVqeEZ)

-[httpSMS](https://httpsms.com) is a service that lets you use your android phone as an SMS Gateway to send and receive SMS messages.
+[httpSMS](https://httpsms.com) is a service that lets you use your Android phone as an SMS Gateway to send and receive SMS messages.
-You make a request to the API which it triggers your android phone to send an SMS.
+You make a request to a simple HTTP API and it triggers your Android phone to send an SMS.
+SMS messages received on your android phone can also be fowarded to your webhook endpoint.

 Quick Start Guide 👉 [https://docs.httpsms.com](https://docs.httpsms.com)